 Dealing with the breakup

-No matter the reason why you and your spouse are breaking up, you have many factors to consider if you want to avoid a future of struggle.
+No matter the reason why you and your spouse are breaking up, you have many factors to consider if you want to avoid a future of the struggle.
 After decades of marriage, your assets and finances are likely solidly intertwined, and you want to be certain you obtain a fair share of marital property according to Arizona law.

 Taking into consideration any retirement accounts, Social Security benefits, investments and other assets can add complications to your divorce.
 In addition to seeking professional help for the emotions you may be feeling, you would be wise to have a legal advocate protect your rights through the divorce process.